imoraes2006/wasm/README.md

 WebAssembly is an assembly language for a conceptual machine.
 WebAssembly is a way to run programming languages other than JavaScript on web pages.

+This is a example of calling a simple C function from a web page.
+The C function returns the multiplication of two numbers (I know pretty simple).
+The output appears in the browser console.
+So no need to understand HTML.

 ## Setup your dev environment
 #### If you want to skip the following emscripten SDK development setup see Docker option for compilation below